jacasta2/gitbasics/video-highlights.md

 # Git

 The video by [Fazt](https://www.youtube.com/c/FaztTech) can be watched [here](https://www.youtube.com/watch?v=HiXLkL42tMU).
-It is in Spanish.
-If you don't understand Spanish, try to configure the video with auto-generated English subtitles.
+It's in Spanish; if you can't follow it, configure the video with auto-generated English subtitles.

 <span style="color:blue">2:50</span> --> What is Git
 - Repository (repo)